Craig Plestis

 Craig Plestis is the President and CEO of Smart Dog Media, a reality programming production company.
 Plestis is an executive producer of The Masked Singer and I Can See Your Voice.

 Career

 NBC

 Plestis was the executive producer behind the NBC singing game show, The Winner Is hosted by Nick Lachey, in partnership with Talpa Media.
 Plestis was the creator and executive producer of approximately 70 episodes of the hit game show Minute to Win It, hosted by Guy Fieri, and winner of the International FRAPA Award for Best Studio Based Game Show.
 He also executive produced NBC's Who's Still Standing?, a game show that featured contestants falling through trap doors after answering trivia questions incorrectly.

-As the NBC's former Executive Vice President, Alternative Programming, Development and Specials, Craig Plestis oversaw all alternative programming and development for the network, including the hit series Deal or No Deal, The Biggest Loser, America's Got Talent, The Apprentice, The Singing Bee, and 1 vs. 100.
+As NBC's former Executive Vice President, Alternative Programming, Development and Specials, Craig Plestis oversaw all alternative programming and development for the network, including the hit series Deal or No Deal, The Biggest Loser, America's Got Talent, The Apprentice, The Singing Bee, and 1 vs. 100.
 His responsibilities also included overseeing NBC's Golden Globe Awards.